TWOEARS/documentation/doc/coding_style_guide.md

 ### Author

 We have lots of different authors that might also contribute to lots of different files.
-Hence, we mention no single author in the signle files as the single contributions could also be seen in the git repository.
+Hence, we mention no single author in the individual files.
+The contributions of the authors could be seen in the git commit history.

-Instead, we state the authors under the point *Credits* in the main README.md file of the single repositories
+Instead, we state the authors under the point *Credits* in the main README.md file of the single repositories.

+An exception to this case is the usage of code from a person, that is not part of the Two!Ears project.
+In that case the author should be properly cited in the code.

 ### Versioning